jasonmlehman/aws-cdk-demo/README.md

 cdk.json is going to contain all parameter that are consumed by the constructs and app.py entry point

-> 1. Add the following section to the "context" section of cdk.json, replacing 0's with real account numbers.\
+> 1. Add the following section to the "context" section of cdk.json, replacing 0's with real account numbers.
+These will be referenced in app.py\
+>
     "codeaccount": "000000000000",\
     "infraaccount": "000000000000",